top of page

 Document the Scam Details

-The first and most important step when you suspect you've been scammed by Chinese steel suppliers is to document every aspect of the incident.
-Collect all communication with the supplier, including emails, text messages, and any written agreements.
-These communications may contain crucial information about the promises made, the product specifications, and the payment terms.
-For example, if the supplier promised a certain grade of steel but delivered an inferior product, the email where they made this promise can be key evidence.
+The first step when you suspect you’ve been scammed by Chinese steel suppliers is to document every aspect of the incident.
+Collect all communication with the supplier.
+Include emails, text messages, and any written agreements.
+These documents may contain crucial information about promises made, product specifications, and payment terms.

-Preserve Product - related Evidence
+Preserve Product-Related Evidence

 Financial Documentation